treytomes/DungeonLife/README.md

 An artificial life terrarium that takes place in a roguelike-inspired dungeon.

+## Controls

+Click-and-drag with the middle mouse button on the world display to move it around.
+Or you can use the scrollbars.

+Click on a cell to load the cell and entity details into the side panel.

+The toolbar at the top of the screen can be used to run the simulation, pause it, and then step it one tick at a time.
+It also displays the current world time.
+One minute passes for each tick.

 ## Environment

 A work in progress.
 The "dungeon" is a 256x256 tile room.
 The border wall will emit either heat or cold throughout the day.
 The heat dissipates into the room.